Microsoft Copilot Security: A Governance Guide

 - Guest accounts that have outlived their purpose

-- Groups with broad membership that access sensitive content
+- Groups with broad membership that reach sensitive content

 4. Implement Sensitivity Labels

-Microsoft Purview sensitivity labels classify and protect documents based on their content.
-Before deploying Copilot:
+Microsoft Purview sensitivity labels classify and protect documents by content, and Copilot respects them.
+Before you deploy:

-- Define a sensitivity label taxonomy (Public, Internal, Confidential, Highly Confidential)
+- Define a label taxonomy (Public, Internal, Confidential, Highly Confidential)

-- Apply labels to existing sensitive content (auto-labelling policies can help)
+- Apply labels to existing sensitive content, using auto-labelling to cover volume

-- Configure label policies that encrypt Confidential and Highly Confidential documents
+- Encrypt Confidential and Highly Confidential documents through label policies

 5. Configure Information Barriers (Where Required)

-For financial services firms and legal practices, information barriers prevent Copilot from crossing ethical walls between client matters or deal teams.
+For financial services firms and legal practices, information barriers keep Copilot from crossing ethical walls between client matters or deal teams — a key requirement for FCA-aware deployment.
 This requires:

 - Defining barrier segments based on department, team, or function